adamhsparks/quarto-actions/publish/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} # this secret is always available for github actions
 ```

-If you not using [quarto-publish-example.yml](../examples/quarto-publish-example.yml), check the minimum required access for the `publish` action: You need to set `contents` permissions to `write`.
+If you are not using [quarto-publish-example.yml](../examples/quarto-publish-example.yml), check the minimum required access for the `publish` action: You need to set `contents` permissions to `write`.

 ```yaml
 permissions: